Leadership Team

 In 2010, Dale was the Operation lead for the Medavie EMS Muskoka EMS service transition in Muskoka Ontario.

-Dale is currently the Director of System Support with provincial responsibility for Fleet Services, Facilities, Procurement, the EHS Medical First Responder Program, the EHS AED Registry, Communications and Public Relations, Information Technology, Business Continuity and Provincial Scheduling.
+Dale is currently the Director of System Support and Safety with provincial responsibility for Fleet Services, Facilities, Procurement, the EHS Medical First Responder Program, the EHS AED Registry, Information Technology, Business Continuity and Provincial Scheduling.